 Steve, David, and Muntz sneak onto campus dressed in black.
 They manage to elude security, then get to work planting their many confetti canons.

 Beach house.
 Kelly, Clare, and Donna arrive home for a night of female bonding.
 Clare says this could be the last night they have together, then gets all sentimental and blurts out, "I love you guys!"
 Kelly concurs and says they've had lots of great times together, and the three toast their friendship.
-Donna blushingly asks them if she can have the apartment to herself tomorrow night, and Kelly asks her if she's really truly actually going to have the nerve to ride David's baloney pony.
+Donna blushingly asks them if she can have the apartment to herself tomorrow night, and Kelly asks her if she's really, truly, actually going to have the nerve to ride David's baloney pony.
 She meekly replies, "I hope so" and Kelly and Clare happily agree to vacate the apartment for the night...but the second Donna leaves the room, they laugh about how doubtful it is that she's going to seal the deal.
+LOL.

 Valerie arrives at the Shangri-La hotel and checks in, and makes it a point of emphasizing to the hotel clerk that she's only staying one night.
 We get it, Val.
 After that one night, you'll be in a better place.
 Or roadkill.

 The Walsh house.
 Brandon arrives home and find's Valerie's faux suicide note.
-In it, she wishes him a wonderful Graduation Day and says that while he and the rest of the 90210 gang are graduating, she'll be having her own private ceremony (jumping off a cliff).
+In it, she wishes him a wonderful Graduation Day and says that while he and the rest of the 90210 gang are graduating, she'll be having her own private ceremony (aka jumping off a cliff).
 She then drops a hint so big that there's no possible way Brandon won't be able to figure out her suicidal plot and heroically thwart it in time: "I should have done this a year ago when I was with David - but better late than never."
 Brandon scrunches his face with concern and goes into Valerie's room, where he finds several framed photos (with the two of them) smashed and strewn across the floor.
 Subtle, Val.
-He dials David's number and leaves him a message to call him back, like pronto.
+He dials David's number and leaves him a message to call him back asap.

 Valerie's standing on the edge of a cliff, staring at the traffic beneath the sharp drop.
 She pulls out her cell phone and calls her mom, but just gets voicemail.
 She leaves her a message, saying she's no longer mad at her for blowing off her graduation.
 She tells her not to worry about her, adds, "I'm going to take care of everything tomorrow" then stares sadly at the traffic below again.

 The Walsh house.
 The next morning, David returns Brandon's call.
-Brandon tells him about Valerie's silly note and asks him if he knows what she meant by I should have done this a year ago when I was with David, and David has a flashback of the Lover's Leap episode, when he and Valerie stood at the edge of a cliff and stared down at the freeway below.
+Brandon tells him about Valerie's note and asks him if he knows what she meant by I should have done this a year ago when I was with David, and David has a flashback of the Lover's Leap episode, when he and Valerie stood at the edge of a cliff and stared down at the freeway below.
 He tells Brandon that the cliff is near the Shangri-La Hotel, which is apparently where Valerie stays whenever she's feeling particularly mopey.
 Brandon says he's going to swing by there and will meet him at the graduation ceremony, and David's like, "OK.
 Good luck with that."
 As Brandon heads out, he tells Kelly he has to take care of something, and Kelly snarks, "It's Valerie, isn't it?" then bitches about how she'd like to have one day without that meddling strumpet driving them insane.

 The guests of the CU graduates arrive at the ceremony and seat themselves...and, for some reason, Nat is in attendance.
 Kelly cranes her head to look around for Brandon and remarks to Clare that she thinks there's a connection between his absence and Valerie's no-show.